 Winter storms can knock out power for hours, even days at a time.
-Ice and snow can cause anything from sprained ankles to head injuries, and you never know when a neighbour will need your help.
+Ice and snow can cause anything from sprained ankles to head injuries, and you never know when a neighbor will need your help.

 Write up a list of essential winter supplies you might need.
 Include everything from a new shovel and scraper to medical supplies and spare batteries.
-Large water jugs can also be useful in case of burst pipes or other problems with your mains water supply.
+Large water jugs can also be useful in case of burst pipes or other problems with your main water supply.

 12. Know Who to Call